ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * User and location based – User and location based Conditional Access limits or blocks user access based on their geo-location or IP address.
 * Device based - Device based Conditional Access ensures only enrolled and approved devices can access corporate data.
 * Application based - Application based Conditional Access policies provide the ability to allow or block an application based on policy configuration.
-* Risk based - Risk based Conditional Access protects corporate data from malicious hackers based on a user’s Sign-In risk.
+* Risk based - Risk based Conditional Access protects corporate data from malicious hackers based on a user's Sign-In risk.
 The sign-in risk is an indicator for the likelihood (high, medium, or low) that a sign-in attempt was not performed by the legitimate owner of a user account.
 Azure AD calculates the sign-in risk level during the sign-in of a user.
 * Session based – Session based Conditional Access policies enables the control of user sessions by redirecting the user through a reverse proxy instead of directly to the app.
 From then on, user requests and responses go through Cloud App Security rather than directly to the app.

 Based on the above conditions, the user will either be allowed, prompted for multi-factor authentication, or blocked.